aswild/vyatta-wireguard-build/README.md

   * A new enough version of git to support submodules
   * GNU make and Autotools, including `make autoconf automake libtool pkg-config` (`pkg-config` may be provided by a `pkgconf` package on some Linux distros)
-  * About 4 gigabytes of free disk space (the statically-linked Octeon toolchain is big)
+  * At least 3 gigabytes of free disk space (the statically-linked Octeon toolchain is big)

 ## Easy mode
 Build the .deb package with `./build.sh`